anishLearnsToCode/interface-design-automata/README.md

 - In the first iteration, we will do optimistic saves, i.e. we will not wait or check for a confirmation message and directly move to the next step.
 We will also fetch data remotely and assume that fetch will always be successful (call that optimistic fetch).
-This will helps us showcase the definition and behaviour of an extended state machine.
+This will help us showcase the definition and behaviour of an extended state machine.
 - In the second iteration, we will implement retries with exponential back-off for the initial data-fetching.
 We will also implement pessimistic save for the most 'expensive' step in the